top of page

 Does my coating protect against stone chips?

-The protection against stone chips is absolutely negligible, the only real way to defend against this is (ppf)paint protection film or stop driving so aggresively :-)
+The protection against stone chips is negligible, the only real way to defend against this is (ppf)paint

 How do I look after my coating?